 - Also available is a 3 outlet design #PCS34-90

-Sillites Deliveries a self-contained receptacle that may very well be classified as the smallest available.
-This outlet can be used not only in cabinets, but also in window sills, floors and fire place mantels.
-This device would not fair well in a horizontal counter top application.
+Sillites delivers a self-contained receptacle that may very well be classified as the smallest available.
+This outlet can be used not only in cabinets but also in window sills, floors, and fireplace mantels.
+This device would not fare well in a horizontal countertop application.

 Tech Talk (or click here for full specifications)

 - 1-3/4″ diameter x 2-1/4″ deep cavity needed

 - Tamper-resistant to meet section 406.11 of the 2008 NEC.